Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Choose from a selection of stunning fonts and adjust the text size for comfortable reading.

 Highlight important sections of text.
-You can even choose your highlight colour.
+You can even choose your highlight color.

 Add notes to any text selection.
-Switch to the Notes Panel to see all your notes and highlights instantly organised in one place.
+Switch to the Notes Panel to see all your notes and highlights instantly organized in one place.

 Use the built-in Study Cards to review your most important notes and highlights.

-Immerse yourself in your favourite book by reading in full screen.
+Immerse yourself in your favorite book by reading in full screen.

 Share directly from the page to Facebook or Twitter.
 You can also send a snippet via text or email.

-If a book you downloaded is republished with new or additional content, iBooks lets you know.
-You can download the update and it automatically replaces the older copy on your bookshelf.
+If a book you purchased is republished with new or additional content, iBooks lets you know.
+You can download the update for free, and it automatically replaces the older copy on your bookshelf.

-In addition to keeping all your books in one place, iBooks organises your PDF files.
-Double-click a PDF to open it in your favourite PDF reader on the Mac.
+In addition to keeping all your books in one place, iBooks organizes your PDF files.
+Double-click a PDF to open it in your favorite PDF reader on the Mac.

 iBooks makes it a snap to cite passages from a book.
 When you copy text from the book to use as a quotation in a Pages document, a citation is automatically created.